Blagoveshchensk

 Blagoveshchensk (Благовещенск, lit.
 'City of the Annunciation') is a city and the administrative center of Amur Oblast, Russia.
-It is located at the confluence of the Amur and the Zeya Rivers, opposite the Chinese city of Heihe.The Amur has formed Russia's border with China since the 1858 Aigun Treaty and the 1860 Treaty of Peking.
-The area north of the Amur belonged to the Manchu Qing dynasty by the Treaty of Nerchinsk of 1689 until it was ceded to Russia by the Aigun Treaty in 1858.
+It is located at the confluence of the Amur and the Zeya Rivers, opposite the Chinese city of Heihe.The Amur has formed Russia's border with China since the 1858 Treaty of Aigun and the 1860 Convention of Peking.
+The area north of the Amur belonged to the Manchu Qing dynasty by the Treaty of Nerchinsk of 1689 until it was ceded to Russia by the Treaty of Aigun in 1858.

 History

 Early history of the region

 The early residents of both sides of the Amur in the region of today's Blagoveshchensk were the Daurs and Duchers.
 An early settlement in the area of today's Blagoveshchensk was the Ducher town whose name was reported by the Russian explorer Yerofey Khabarov as Aytyun in 1652, as Aigun from 1683 to 1685, and as Aigun Old Town from 1685 until the massacre in 1900, which is known to Russian archaeologists as the Grodekovo site, after the nearby village of Grodekovo about 25–30 km southeast of Blagoveshchensk.
 The Grodekovo site is thought by archaeologists to have been populated since ca. AD 1000.